Architecture Overview

 - The network chooses how that source is executed.

-native_instruction_v1 xian_vm_v1, which executes validated Xian VM artifacts through a native runtime and explicit execution policy
+Today Xian supports xian_vm_v1, which executes validated Xian VM artifacts through a native runtime and explicit execution policy.

 That means Python remains the contract language, while the execution machine is allowed to evolve without asking developers to rewrite contracts in a new language.